Vacant Property Refurbishment Grant: What Homeowners Get Wrong (and How to Avoid Costly Delays)

 Can You Use the Irish Vacant Home Grant to Build an Extension?

 Ireland’s Vacant Property Refurbishment Grant is an excellent scheme designed to bring vacant and derelict properties back into use.
 But can it be used to build an extension?
-The short answer is no—but there are other options if you want to expand your home.
-Here’s what you need to know.
-What the Vacant Property Grant …
+The short answer is no—but it is also yes as there is a section in the VG Application Form for “Extension”.
+We’ll try explain below as an …

 Sharing is caring, we appreciate you sharing our articles.